JetBrains/compose-multiplatform-ios-android-template/README.md

 ## Make your first changes

+You can now make some changes in the code and see that they will be visible in both iOS and Android applications at once:

 1. In Android Studio, navigate to the `shared/src/commonMain/kotlin/App.kt` file.
    It's the common entry point for your Compose Multiplatform app.